-City Watershed Protection staff maintain a watershed-based inventory of all industrial facilities and commercial sites/sources within the city's jurisdiction.
+The city's Watershed Protection Program staff maintain a watershed-based inventory of all industrial facilities and commercial sites/sources within the city's jurisdiction.
 A copy of the current commercial and industrial inventory is available upon request.
 Basic inventory information includes: